WWE Rumors: New Stable In NXT Based On Terrorist Organization

-A brand new storyline started about a month ago in NXT, and it appears as if the stable involved is based on a terrorist organization.
-Fans watched as two superstars have been “abducted” in recent weeks, and very little information has been given about what’s going on.
-Rumors are now swirling that the men abducting the superstars are a new yellow brand stable, which is based on a terrorist group from the ’70s.
+A new storyline started about a month ago in NXT, and it appears as if the stable involved is based on a terrorist organization.
+Fans watched as two superstars were “abducted” in recent weeks, and very little information has been given about what’s going on.
+Rumors are now swirling that the men abducting the superstars are a new stable, which is based on a terrorist group from the ’70s.

 Last month, Raul Mendoza lost a match to Kushida on a weekly episode of NXT.
 While being interviewed in the parking lot, an SUV sped up and stopped next to him.
-Two men wearing luchador masks jumped out, tossed Mendoza in the back of the truck, and sped out of the parking lot.
+Two men wearing luchador masks jumped out, tossed Mendoza in the back of the truck, and sped away.

 This past week, the same thing happened to Joaquin Wilde after he lost to Kushida, but again, not much was revealed about the masked men.